 CAD

 Computer-aided design (CAD) has long since replaced the manual creation of technical drawings, models and designs.
-As a result, CAD systems are now standard IT equipment in a wide range of industries.
-During a design process with CAD programs, numerous accompanying documents are created that need to be managed efficiently.
-This is where many CAD systems reach their limits.
-Integration with a powerful information platform such as nscale provides a remedy.
+CAD systems are a staple within a wide range of industries today.
+During the design process, numerous documents are created that need to be managed efficiently.
+This is where many CAD systems come unstuck.
+Integration with a powerful information platform such as nscale offers the solution.

 CAD-Daten effizient organisieren und verwalten mit nscale